 Price: Adults pay per night 1100 ISK and children (7-17) pay 600 ISK.
 There is an additional cost of 400 ISK for each tent.

 Open: 20th of May to the 20th of September.

 Husafell in winter

 Húsafell is a beautiful place to visit in any season and the Northern lights often put up quite the show, shining even brighter due to the very limited lighting there is in the area.
-During the day the lava fields look snow kissed when the area turn into a true winter wonderland but the waterfalls continue to run, often decorated with icicles and frost.
+During the day the lava fields look snow-kissed when the area turns into a true winter wonderland but the waterfalls continue to run, often decorated with icicles and frost.